junyuan-chen/ReadStatTables.jl/docs/src/man/metadata.md

 [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl)
 are able to recognize the metadata contained in `ReadStatTable`.

+By default, metadata on labels and notes have the `:note` style;
-By default, all metadata have the `:default` style.
+all other metadata have the `:default` style.
-The user-specified metadata styles are recorded in a `Dict` based on the keys of metadata:
+Keys for metadata with user-specified styles, along with those that have the `:note` style by default, are recorded in a dictionary:

 ```@repl meta
 metastyle(tb)